daattali/beautiful-jekyll/_posts/2019-02-17-Hyperparameter-Tuning -Alternating-Least-Squares-Recommender-System.md

 This can be formulated as a learning problem in which we are given the ratings that users have given certain items and are tasked with predicting their ratings for the rest of the items.
 A user-item matrix can be constructed as follows:
-Given n users and m items,  an n . m matrix A  in which the (u; i)th entry is rui { the rating for item i by user u.
+Given n users and m items,  an n . m matrix A  in which the (u; i)th entry is r_ui { the rating for item i by user u}.
 The matrix A has many unobserved ratings which is represented as missing ratings.

 The following packages are required  for analysis in this post.They are loaded below.